List of Internet pioneers: Leonard Kleinrock

-Leonard Kleinrock (born 1934) became involved in the ARPANET project in early 1967.
-He had studied the optimization of message delays in communication networks using queueing theory in his Ph.D. thesis, Message Delay in Communication Nets with Storage, at MIT in 1962.
+Leonard Kleinrock (born 1934) studied the optimization of message delays in communication networks using queueing theory in his Ph.D. thesis, Message Delay in Communication Nets with Storage, at MIT in 1962.
 After this, he moved to UCLA.
-In 1969, under his supervision, a team at UCLA connected a computer to an Interface Message Processor (IMP), becoming the first node on the ARPANET.
-Building on his earlier work on queueing theory, during the 1970s, Kleinrock carried out theoretical work to measure and mathematically model the performance of the ARPANET, work which underpinned the development of the network and the Transmission Control Program.
-His theoretical work on hierarchical routing in the late 1970s with student Farouk Kamoun remains critical to the operation of the Internet today.
+Kleinrock became involved in the ARPANET project in early 1967.
+In 1969, under his contract with ARPA to run the Network Measurement Center, a team at UCLA connected a computer to an Interface Message Processor (IMP), becoming the first node on the network.
+Building on his earlier work on queueing theory, during the 1970s, Kleinrock carried out theoretical work to measure, simulate and mathematically model the performance of the ARPANET.
+Kleinrock published hundreds of research papers, which ultimately launched a new field of research on the theory and application of queuing theory to computer networks.
+His work on hierarchical routing in the late 1970s with student Farouk Kamoun remains critical to the operation of the Internet today.

 In 2012, Kleinrock was inducted into the Internet Hall of Fame by the Internet Society.